 In 2013 he was appointed a Commissioner of the UNAIDS Commission on Sustainable Health (2013-14).
 Later in 2013 he was appointed by the President of the UN Human Rights Council pursuant to a resolution of the Council, to head the Commission of Inquiry on Alleged Human Rights Violations in the Democratic People's Republic of Korea (2013-14).

-In October 2014 at Tokyo, he was elected Vice-President of Vice-Chair of the Human Rights Institute of the International Bar Association.
+In October 2014 at Tokyo, he was elected Vice-Chair of the Human Rights Institute of the International Bar Association.
 Also in October 2014 in New York, he received the Leo Nevas Award for human rights from the United Nations Foundation of United States of America.